TechRaj/healthtrix/README.md

 ![Logo](https://raw.githubusercontent.com/babymonie/healthtrix/main/HealthTrixHorizontalLogo.png)

-HealthTrix is an innovative solution designed to revolutionize the triage process in healthcare settings.
-By integrating a proprietary accessory with the AXTRO Fit 3 smartwatch, HealthTrix enables patients to autonomously collect vital body metrics, significantly reducing the workload on healthcare professionals and streamlining the vital assessment phase.

 ## Introduction

-Introducing HealthTrix, a groundbreaking ecosystem tailored to enhance efficiency and sustainability in polyclinics and A&E departments.
-Our solution addresses the critical challenge of manpower shortages in the healthcare industry by equipping patients with the tools to monitor their vital signs.
-By leveraging real-time data collection of Blood Pressure, SpO2 levels, Heart Rate, and integrating a BMI calculator and fitness tracker within the HealthTrix app, we empower individuals with medical knowledge and foster proactive health management.
-Coupled with an advanced medical AI chatbot, HealthTrix educates users on their health metrics, facilitating a more efficient triage process and reducing waiting times significantly.
+HealthTrix is an innovative solution designed to revolutionize the triage process in the Polyclinics and Hospitals.
+HealthTrix transcends healthcare visits by significantly reducing wait times for the General Vital Assessment process in Polyclinics and A&Es.
+HealthTrix also aims to enhance patient education on body vitals.
+By integrating a proprietary accessory with the AXTRO Fit 3 smartwatch,we allow the patients to autonomously collect vital body metrics, significantly reducing the workload on healthcare professionals and streamlining the General Vital Assessment process.
+HealthTrix is integrated with our proprietary VitaLearn (AI powered chatbot) which helps in educating and empowering individuals with medical knowledge about their body vitals and foster proactive health management.

 ## Features